8 Dinnertime To-Do’s for a Weight Loss WinArticle posted in: Diet & Nutrition

 4. Do Monitor the Booze.

 It’s been a long day.
 It’s natural to want to pour yourself a big glass of wine or relax on the couch with your favorite beer in hand.
 But there’s a lot of sugar and extra calories in alcoholic drinks.
-If you’re in Phase 1, you have to say no to alcohol.
-If you’re in Phase 2 or 3, alcohol is permitted, but we recommend sticking to two servings per week.
+If you’re in week one, you have to say no to alcohol.
+However, going into week two you can indulge in moderation.
+We recommend sticking to two servings per week.
 If you’re a wine drinker, a single serving is 4 ounces of white or red wine.
 Choose dry wines and avoid sugar- and carb-heavy sweet wines or wine coolers.
 If you’re a beer drinker, one serving is 12 ounces and you should opt for a light beer (with lower carbohydrates).
 Liquor drinkers need to watch the sugar in mixers and limit servings of bourbon, gin, rum, sake, tequila or vodka to 1.5 ounces.

 5. Do Veggies Not Starch.

 Potatoes, white pasta and rice are some of the most popular dinnertime foods, but you don’t need the loads of carbs and you won’t even miss them with some clever substitutions.
 Make that shepherd’s pie with a mashed cauliflower topping.
 Serve this almond flour-coated Chicken Parm over zucchini noodles.
 Pair brown rice or quinoa with a grilled steak and roasted asparagus.
 Have a burger without the bun and baked sweet potato fries.
-On the South Beach Diet, you’ll eat five servings of vegetables each day and you can really sneak them in at dinnertime.
+On the South Beach Diet, you can easily sneak in those veggie servings at dinnertime.
 Speaking of sneaking, don’t forget that pureed soups and sauces are awesome ways to get the whole family to eat their veggies.
 Want lunch for the week?
 Double or triple your recipe and individually portion meals so you can grab a container before work and go.

 6. Do Spice Things Up.